tarkh/hackintosh/Huananzhi-F8D/README.md

 #### Post-flashing

-After flashing the bios from this repository, there is no need to pull the battery out of the motherboard and reset the settings to default - everything is already configured for macOS to work correctly.
+After flashing the bios from this repository, there is no need to reset the bios settings in the motherboard to defaults - everything is already configured for macOS to work correctly.
 When bios flashing is completed, turn off the computer, wait 10 seconds and turn it back on.
 You can boot into macOS.

 <a name="undervolting"></a>
 ## Undervolting